10 Potentially Serious Defects to Look Out For In Your New Property

 Structural movement can normally be spotted most easily around the window frames and the door of a property.
 A quick way to check for signs of structural movement is to stand back and see how the frames around the windows and doors line up with the other lines above.
 A small amount of movement is to be expected in older properties, however if it is recent or progressive it should be treated as a serious defect.
 If you believe there are signs of recent or progressive movement, you should seek the advice of a suitable professional such as a Charted Surveyor or Structural Engineer.
 In the first instance a Building Survey will give you an idea of the severity of the problem, however a Structural Engineers Report will give you the greatest insight into the required repairs.

 Trees close to a property can affect the foundations or drains, which is a common cause of subsidence or structural movement.
-Trees sucking moisture out of the soil is estimated to cause up to 70% of all subsidence cases.
+In fact, trees sucking moisture out of the soil is estimated to cause up to 70% of all subsidence cases.
 Trees can require a significant amount of water to survive and certain mature species can remove in excess of 50,000 litres per year.
-You should seek the advice of a Surveyor or an Arborist if there are large trees close to your property, and they will be able to advise you on the risk to the property and the best course of action.
+You should seek the advice of a Surveyor or an Arborist if there are large trees close to your property.
+They will be able to advise you on the risk to the property and the best course of action.

 If the property has modern uPVC windowns you need to check the casements open and close freely, as they are vulnerable to thermal movement and are sometimes badly fitted.
-You should also check the seal on the double glazed unit, as it can sometimes fail leading to condensation becoming trapped between the two pieces of glass.
-Period properties with sash or wooden windows require regular maintenance and you should ensure the top and bottom sashes flow freely and the sash cord is intact.
+You should also check the seal on the double glazed unit.
+This can sometimes fail leading to condensation becoming trapped between the two pieces of glass.
+Period properties with sash or wooden windows require regular maintenance.
+Therefore, you should ensure the top and bottom sashes flow freely and the sash cord is intact.

 4. Flat Roofs